Sikh temples open doors to Lake Oroville evacuees

 "We have so many from Sikh community, and white community, and the black and Mexican communities also," he said.

+More than 188,000 people who live near the dam were told to evacuate on Sunday as workers scrambled to patch a giant hole in the spillway that lets out excess water when the lake level got too high.

-Many left home in a hurry, and only had time to grab a few things, so Singh says the temple is providing whatever necessities people left behind.
+Many left home in a hurry, and only had time to grab a few things, so the temple provided whatever necessities people left behind, Singh said.

-The temple is buying most of the supplies, but Singh says they are also receiving donations.
+The temple bought most of the supplies, but Singh said they also received donations.

 "They call us and say 'do you need anything like blankets and food and water,' and they bring it," Singh said.

-The temples have also been feeding hungry evacuees.
+The temples also fed hungry evacuees.

+Tuesday brought good news for residents and business owners, who were told they could head back to Oroville with the water level dropping.

+Many started the trip home.
+But officials advised some of the townspeople who needed assistance to delay their returns.

 "We don't know how long they are going to be staying here.
 It depends on their situations," Singh said.
 "We welcome everyone for as long as they want to stay here."